Basis-Theory/docs/source/includes/api-reference/_tokens.md

 ## Token Classifications

 Each token has a data classification associated with it which defines the type of data it contains.
-Basis Theory permissions access to Tokens based on data classifications (see [Token Permissions](#permissions-permission-types-token-permissions) for more details).
+Basis Theory grants access to Tokens based on data classifications (see [Token Permissions](#permissions-permission-types-token-permissions) for more details).
 The following data classifications are supported:

 | Name      | Description                                                                                                | Specificity Level |